Isaiah Hodgins: Buffalo Bills

 The Buffalo Bills selected Hodgins in the sixth round, 207th overall, of the 2020 NFL Draft.
 On May 7, 2020, Hodgins signed a four-year, $3.45 million contract, including a $158,888 signing bonus, with the Bills.
 He was placed on injured reserve on September 6, 2020.
 He was designated to return from injured reserve on November 24, and began practicing with the team again, but underwent shoulder surgery on December 8 and missed the remainder of the season.

 On August 31, 2021, Hodgins was waived from the Bills and re-signed to the practice squad the next day.
 On December 26, 2021, Hodgins made his NFL debut in the Bills' week 16 game against the New England Patriots.
 After the Bills were eliminated in the Divisional Round of the 2021 playoffs, he signed a reserve/future contract on January 24, 2022.

 On August 30, 2022, Hodgins was waived by the Bills and signed to the practice squad the next day.
 He was promoted to the active roster on October 8.
 Hodgins caught his first four NFL passes in a 38–3 week 5 win over the Pittsburgh Steelers.
 He was waived on November 1.

-New York Giants
+New York Giants (first stint)

 On November 2, 2022, the New York Giants claimed Hodgins off waivers.
 He emerged as a key member of the Giants' offense during the second half of their 2022 season, catching touchdowns in four of his last five regular season games and racking up 351 yards on 33 receptions.

 During the NFC wild card round playoff game against the Minnesota Vikings, Hodgins finished with 105 receiving yards and a touchdown on eight receptions as the Giants earned a 31-24 victory.

-On February 19, 2023, Hodgins re-signed on a one-year contract.
+On February 16, 2023, the Giants re-signed Hodgins on a one-year contract.
+In the 2023 season, he appeared in all 17 games and started nine in the 2023 season.
+He finished the season with 21 receptions for 230 yards and three touchdowns.

+On August 27, 2024, Hodgins was waived by the Giants and re-signed to the practice squad.

+San Francisco 49ers

+On January 7, 2025, Hodgins signed a reserve/future contract with the San Francisco 49ers.
+He was released on August 26 as part of final roster cuts.

+Pittsburgh Steelers

+On September 17, 2025, Hodgins signed with the Pittsburgh Steelers' practice squad.

+New York Giants (second stint)

+On November 13, 2025, the New York Giants signed Hodgins off the Steelers' practice squad.